zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ## Prerequisites

-This library was tested with Spring Boot 2.0.3.RELEASE and relies on an existing configured PostgreSQL DataSource.
+This library was tested with Spring Boot 2.5.6.RELEASE and Flyway 7.
+It relies on an existing configured PostgreSQL DataSource.
 **If you are still using Spring Boot 1.x, please use versions < 20.0.0, they are still actively maintained ([Documentation](https://github.com/zalando-nakadi/nakadi-producer-spring-boot-starter/tree/spring-boot-1)).**

 This library also uses: